 To help you get the most out of your RV batteries, Dave Solberg walks you through a demonstration on checking RV battery fluid levels.
 He recommends using these RV battery maintenance tips each time you inspect the batteries on your unit, which should be at least once or twice per month.
 To begin, Dave shows you how to remove the exhaust covers on your batteries for better access to the terminals.
 He talks about some of the hazards you might encounter, and explains why you might want to wear safety glasses.

-With the covers off, Dave teaches you the RV battery maintenance tips necessary to gauge the level of acid in each battery.
+With the covers off, Dave teaches you the tips necessary to gauge the level of acid in each battery.
 You’ll learn how to use a mirror to check how much fluid is in every terminal, as well as the importance of adding only a certain kind of water.
 Dave introduces a couple different methods you can utilize to add water and demonstrates the process for both.
 Remember Dave’s simple RV battery maintenance tips when inspecting and maintaining your unit each month, and you should have no trouble checking and refilling the fluids in your RV batteries!